rayokamoto/cabinet/docs/features.md

 - Absolute path
 - Template path

 When you run a command, you must provide a path/directory to sort.
 If no path option is provided, it defaults to using the absolute path.
-Otherwise, you can refer to the absolute path using the `-a` or `--absolute` options.
+Otherwise, you can refer to the absolute path using the `-p` or `--path` options.
 Relative paths also work.
 E.g. you are in a directory with the folder `projects`, simply typing `projects` as your path will work.

 Example
 ```